- 1/2 cup shortening

 - 1 teaspoon lemon juice

-- Meanwhile, in a large saucepan, combine filling ingredients.
+- Meanwhile, in a large saucepan, combine apricots, water, almonds, lemon juice and remaining sugar.
 Cook and stir until thickened, about 15 minutes.
 Cool completely.

 - Divide dough in half.
 On a lightly floured surface, roll out each portion to 1/8-in thickness.
 Cut half of the dough with a floured 2-1/2-in. round cookie cutter.
 Cut second portion with a 2-1/2-in. doughnut cutter.
 Place 1 in. apart on ungreased baking sheets.

 - Bake at 375° for 8-10 minutes or until edges are very lightly browned.
 Remove to wire racks to cool.
 To assemble, spread bottom of solid cookies with filling; top with cutout cookies.
+If desired, dust with confectioners' sugar.
 Yield: about 1-1/2 dozen.

 Originally published as Apricot-Filled Cookies in Taste of Home August/September 2000, p44